With the kids heading back to school, get up to speed with the government subsidies you may be able to claim in 2022.

 For further information on financial help, including whether you’re eligible for assistance if your child has to live away from home or travel long distances to go to school, check out info on the Northern Territory state government website.

 The Secondary Bursary Scheme and Student Support Fund programs provide assistance to eligible low-income earners in the state with dependent full-time students in years seven to 10.

 Commonwealth Government assistance

-You may also want to check out an initiative the Australian Department of Social Services is involved in is Saver Plus - a program that’s delivered in 60 communities across the country.
-It delivers up to $500 in matched savings for education costs and provides free financial education workshops and support.
+You may also want to check out an initiative the Australian Department of Social Services is involved in, which is called Saver Plus.
+It’s a program delivered in a number of communities across the country, which delivers up to $500 in matched savings for education costs and provides free financial education workshops and support.

 The cost of kids doesn’t come cheap, so it’s worthwhile making the most of the subsidies available to you, including those that may be available before school starts, such as the Child Care Subsidy before they start school, which may help with the cost of child care if you meet certain criteria.

-In the meantime, if you need further help, speak to your school about what financial support is available.
-It might also worth talking to other parents who have children at the same school or schools nearby.
+In the meantime, if you need further help, speak to your school about what financial support is available and talk to other parents who have children at the same school or schools nearby.